Lola Danielson Amendt | Apr 19, 2018

 Learning that you, a family member, friend, or loved one has Parkinson's disease can be scary.
-Parkinson’s is a confusing and complex disease, and you may have many questions.
-This disease, which affects how nerve signals are sent and received throughout the brain can interrupt mobility, communication, and day-to-day life at varying levels.
+This disease, which affects how nerve signals are sent and received throughout the brain, can interrupt mobility, communication, and day-to-day life at varying levels.

 Many people live for years with only mild to moderate symptoms, many of which can be controlled with medication and proper care.
 As the disease progresses, however, individuals with Parkinson’s usually experience more severe symptoms.
 These can include greater difficulty walking, speaking, and caring for oneself.

 Although Parkinson's is a progressive disease, modern treatments have made it possible for Parkinson's patients to live a long and full life.
-In addition to medication, things like exercise and proper nutrition are important to minimizing the progression of Parkinson's symptoms.
+In addition to medications, things like exercise and proper nutrition are important to minimizing Parkinson's symptoms as the disease progresses.
 Physical therapy can also help individuals maintain good mobility and balance.

 Just as each individual experiences their own set of Parkinson's symptoms, they should receive Parkinson’s care that is tailored specifically for those symptoms.
 Parkinson's symptoms tend to come and go erratically.
 This can be frustrating for patients, families, and caregivers as well.
 There is no standard as to how Parkinson's disease will affect an individual.
 Each person's situation is different.

 At Walker Methodist, we are committed to helping people with Parkinson's live a full and enjoyable life regardless of their health status or diagnosis.
 To honor this commitment, we have partnered with the Struthers Parkinson's Center to care for residents with Parkinson's.
 Working with this nationally-recognized Parkinson's care organization allows us to offer you and your family specialized staff who are trained in caring for individuals living with Parkinson’s.